Peer-Reviewed Publications

 - Two Minute Video Pitch

 The Effect of Charter School Openings on Traditional Public Schools in North Carolina and Massachusetts.
-American Economic Journal: Economic Policy, May 2022.
+(May 2022).
+American Economic Journal: Economic Policy.

 The rapid expansion of charter schools in the U.S. has fueled concerns about their impact on the traditional public schools.
 I estimate the effect of charter school openings on traditional public schools in Massachusetts and North Carolina by comparing schools near actual charter sites to those near proposed charter sites that were never ultimately occupied.
 I find that charter openings reduce public school enrollment by around 5 percent.
 I find no impact of charter openings on student achievement in math or ELA, and my 95 percent confidence interval rules out effects larger than 0.05 standard deviations in either direction.
 I find no effect of charter openings on attendance and suspensions.